 404.3.5.2 Mixer Rating Plate.
 A rating plate designating the manufacturer's rated capacity shall be attached to the mixer.
 The quantity of mixture produced per batch shall not exceed the manufacturer's rated capacity.

 404.3.5.3 Mixing Times.
-The mineral aggregate for mixtures specified in Secs 401 and 402 shall be mixed dry for at least 10 seconds and for mixtures specified in Sec 403 shall be mixed dry for at least 15 seconds.
+The mineral aggregate for mixtures specified in Sec.401 and Sec 402 shall be mixed dry for at least 10 seconds and for mixtures specified in Sec 403 shall be mixed dry for at least 15 seconds.
 The dry mixing period shall start when all of the mineral aggregate has been charged into the mixer, and end when the introduction of the asphalt binder begins.
 After dry mixing, the asphalt binder shall be charged into the mixer in a manner that will uniformly distribute the asphalt over at least 3/4 of the full length of the mixer.
 The time required to add the asphalt binder shall not exceed 15 seconds.
 Wet mixing shall begin at the introduction of the asphalt binder and shall continue for at least 30 seconds, or longer if necessary, to produce a complete and uniform coating of the particles and a thorough distribution of the asphalt binder throughout the aggregate.
 The wet mixing period shall end when the discharge gate is opened.

 404.4 Requirements for Drum Mix Plants.